true-myth/true-myth/README.md

 3. True Myth's API aims to be more idiomatic as JavaScript/TypeScript, with a one difference in particular worth calling out: the **function naming convention.** True Myth uses PascalCase for types and camelCase for functions – so, `new Just(5)` and `just(5)`, whereas Sanctuary uses the capitals as function names for type constructors, i.e. `S.Just(5)`, and does not support `new`.

-4. Sanctuary also aims to provide a much larger suite of functions, more like [Ramda] but with Haskell- or PureScript-inspired type safety and sophistication.
+4. Sanctuary also aims to provide a much larger suite of functions, more like [Ramda], but with Haskell- or PureScript-inspired type safety and sophistication.
 True Myth intentionally punts on those concerns, assuming that most consumers are already using a library like Lodash or Ramda and aiming to be easy to integrate with those instead.

 [s-ts]: https://github.com/sanctuary-js/sanctuary/pull/431